-- Heavy protective clothing may increase operator fatigue, which could lead to heat stroke.
-During weather that is hot and humid, heavy work should be scheduled for early morning or late afternoon hours when temperatures are cooler. - Always wear eye protection with side shields, as well as head and hearing protection when operating this equipment. - •Always be aware of what you are doing when using the chain saw.
+Heavy protective clothing may increase operator fatigue, which could lead to heat stroke.
+During weather that is hot and humid, heavy work should be scheduled for early morning or late afternoon hours when temperatures are cooler.

+Wear approved head protection suitable for your application, such as a hat or helmet for impact protection, that complies with AS/NZS 1801.

+•Always be aware of what you are doing when using the chainsaw.
 Use common sense.
-Do not operate the chain saw when you are tired, ill, or under the influence of alcohol, drugs, or medication. - •Keep all parts of your body away from the saw chain when the unit is running. - Never let anyone use your chain saw who has not received adequate instructions in its proper use.
-This applies to rentals as well as privately owned saws. - •Before you start the unit, make sure the saw chain is not contacting any object. - •Stop the chain saw before setting it down. - Maintain the unit with care.
+Do not operate the chainsaw when you are tired, ill, or under the influence of alcohol, drugs, or medication.

+•Keep all parts of your body away from the saw chain when the unit is running.

+Before you start the unit, make sure the saw chain

+is not contacting any object.

+•Stop the chainsaw before setting it down.
+Make sure the tool comes to a complete stop before laying it down.

+•Maintain the unit with care.
 Keep the cutting edge sharp and clean for best performance and to reduce the risk of injury.
+Follow instructions for lubricating and changing accessories.

+Keep handles dry, clean, and free from oil and grease.
+Greasy, oily handles are slippery causing loss of control.

-Follow instructions for lubricating and changing accessories. - •Do not operate a chain saw with one hand!
-Use a firm grip with thumbs and fingers encircling the chain saw handles.
+- •Do not operate a chainsaw with one hand!
+Use a firm grip with thumbs and fingers encircling the chainsaw handles.
 Serious injury to the operator, helpers, bystanders, or any combination of these persons may result from one-handed operation.
-A chain saw is intended for two-handed use. - Do not operate a chain saw that is damaged, improperly adjusted, or not completely and securely assembled.
+A chainsaw is intended for two-handed use. - •Do not operate a chainsaw that is damaged, improperly adjusted, or not completely and securely assembled.
 Chain should slow to a stop when the switch trigger is released.
-If the chain continues to turn after the switch trigger has been released, have the unit serviced by an authorised service centre. - •Always maintain a proper stance. - Do not adapt your powerhead to a bow guide or use it to power any attachments or devices not listed for the saw. - •Do not cut vines and/or small underbrush. - •Do not operate a chain saw in a tree, on a ladder, rooftop, scaffold, or other unstable support; this is extremely dangerous.
+If the chain continues to turn after the switch trigger has been released, have the unit serviced by an authorised service centre.

+Always maintain a proper stance.

+- •Do not adapt your powerhead to a bow guide or use it to power any attachments or devices not listed for the saw. - •Do not cut vines and/or small underbrush.

+Do not operate a chainsaw on a ladder, rooftop, or other unstable support; this is extremely dangerous.